Do we need a real piano at home?

 Parental involvement is key in the Suzuki Method for a few practical reasons as well as psychological ones – so unless Great Aunt Ethel is the one doing the practicing with your child on a daily basis, then the answer is sorry-but-no. Great Aunt Ethel can come to our recitals, though!

 Do Suzuki students learn to read music?

 Reading is taught after basic playing skills, good posture/hand position and good tone have been mastered.
-This does mean that for some years the child’s playing ability is ahead of reading skills; eventually the reading ability develops to the same level.
-Exactly the same process is found in the language ability of primary school children, whose fluency in spoken language is normally considerably in advance of their reading and writing skills.
+This does mean that for some time the child’s playing ability is ahead of reading skills; eventually the reading ability develops to the same level.
+Exactly the same process is found in the language ability of primary school children, whose fluency in their mother tongue is normally considerably in advance of their reading and writing skills.